The location where Ennis Cosby was shot dead

 The 27-year-old had been shot in the head at point-blank range.
 He was later pronounced dead at the scene.

-In March of 1997, Markhasev was arrested for Cosby's murder after one of his associates submitted a tip to the National Enquirer in exchange for a $100,000 reward.
+In March 1997, Markhasev was arrested for Cosby's murder after one of his associates submitted a tip to the National Enquirer in exchange for a $100,000 reward.
 Although Markhasev pleaded not guilty to the crime, he was eventually convicted and sentenced to life in prison without the possibility of parole.

 In 2001, Markhasev decided to drop all of his appeals and confess to murdering Ennis Cosby.
 In his letter, he apologized to Cosby's family and stated that confessing to the crime was the least that he could do "as a Christian."

-Ennis Cosby murder location.
+Ennis Cosby death location

 Below, you will find the address and the GPS coordinates for this location.